rmoralespp/pymince/README.md

 Given a string and a replacement map, it returns the replaced string.

-:param str text: string to execute replacements on
+:param str text: string to execute replacements on.
-:param Union[dict[str, any], Tuple(str, any)] replacements:
+:param Union[dict[str, any], tuple[tuple[str, any], ...] replacements:
-    2-dict or 2-tuple with value to find and value to replace
+    2-dict or 2-tuples with value to find and value to replace
 :rtype: str

  Examples: